zouloux/signal/README.md

 ```

-### Naming things
+### Naming Signal

+Signal are object entities which can and should be named correctly.
-It's better to name signal prefixed with "on" and with usage of preterit if possible.
+It's better to name signal prefixed with __"on"__ and with usage of preterit if possible.

 ```
 ✅ onMessage